 - parent company guarantees; and

 - contractual guarantees for equipment and materials.

 Once executed, the security agreement has to be registered with the competent public registry depending on the type of collateral and its location (e.g., the Real Estate Registry for real property and pledge over equipment and machinery, the Registry of Titles and Deeds for security interests over most movable goods and the Maritime Court for Brazilian ships).
-Security agreements related to certain assets (e.g., real property and ships) require public form (i.e., the parties' representatives must be present before a public official, who will record the agreement).
-Security interest over credit rights require notification or, if required by the underlying agreements, consent of the debtor.
+Security agreements relating to certain assets (e.g., real property and ships) require public form (i.e., the parties' representatives must be present before a public official, who will record the agreement).
+Security interest over credit rights requires notification or, if required by the underlying agreements, consent of the debtor.

 VI BONDS AND INSURANCE